 It’s true that sometimes our actions can hurt someone more than our words.
-Even though you might be listening to what your partner has to say, but by not making eye contact you may lead them into thinking that what that they have to say is of no importance to you, even though that might not be the case!
+Even though you might be listening to what your partner has to say, but by not making eye contact, you may lead them into thinking that what they have to say is of no importance to you, even though that might not be the case!

 Why is nonverbal communication necessary?

 Nonverbal communication in a relationship can be incredibly reassuring and understanding the importance of nonverbal communication in relationships can be crucial for the longevity of your marriage/relationship.
 From a warm smile to a slight touch on the arm are all forms of nonverbal communication that can help in increasing the closeness between you and your significant other.